 the bundled Java is not updated

-with several nodes installation, only the main TeamCity server can be auto-updated, the Running Builds node needs to be updated manually.
+in a multinode setup, only the main TeamCity server can be auto-updated, the secondary nodes need to be updated manually.

 Using Windows Installer

 Note the username used to run the TeamCity server.
 You will need it during the new version installation.